Glossary of Foreskin Restoration Terms

 corona while providing an air-tight seal to prevent natural lubricants

-evolution.
-It is partially to completely lost to amputation by circumcision.
+from evaporating.
+It is partially to completely lost to amputation

 - Frenar band